Students who pursue a degree in Graphic Design will become effective visual communicators while their creativity flows and flourishes.

 In addition to encouraging artistic creativity, the Graphic Design program at Lakeland is commercially-focused, meaning students hone skills that professional graphic designers use on a daily basis.
 Students learn to understand client goals and target audiences, and then create effective design solutions.

-Students who graduate with a degree in graphic design are well rounded in all areas of graphic design, and are prepared to pursue successful careers in a variety of industries, including:
+Students who graduate with a degree in Graphic Design are well-rounded in all areas of study and are prepared to pursue successful careers in a variety of industries including:

-* Students will need to have completed their associate degree from NWTC or MATC (Milwaukee).
+*Students who intend to enroll at our Green Bay our Milwaukee Centers need to have completed their associate degree from NWTC or MATC (Milwaukee)

 Graphic Design students enrolled in Lakeland's traditional program on the main campus have the ability to gain 12-18 months of full-time work experience and academic credit for their work through our Cooperative Education program.
 A combination of scholarships and wages will help significantly reduce or eliminate post-graduation debt.